CrochetFeve0251/psr2-plugin/wiki/cli/creating-command.md

 ```
 If needed every service provider will receive 3 parameters in their constructor:
 - `Configurations $configs`: Configurations from the project.
-- `Filesystem $filesystem`: Filesystem initalized at the root from the project.
+- `Filesystem $filesystem`: Filesystem initialized at the root from the project.
 - `string $app_dir`: path from the application directory.

 Then inside the `attach_commands` method you can register by using the method `add` on `$app` as following: